techlore/go-incognito/Scripts/Section 6/3_ Minimizing Data Access.md

 What do you do?
 Well, let’s cover different ways you can minimize access to your data in the digital and real world.

-Now, I ain’t minimizing the promos, so get ready for another one :)

-[Promotional Spot]

 Many of us unknowingly give out too much information.
 We see a web form and want to complete it to its full extent; we want services and people to know who we are.
 The problem is we aren’t aware of how others will handle your information, we